-‘We feel included’: Blue buckets helping kids with Autism this Halloween
+‘We feel included’: Blue buckets helping kids with autism this Halloween

 “Crowded sidewalks, loud noises, jump scares, that kind of thing is always difficult,” said Loribeth Reynolds.

-Reynold’s eight-year-old son, Collin was diagnosed with Autism and Tourettes when he was four years old.
+Reynold’s 8-year-old son, Collin, was diagnosed with autism and Tourette’s when he was 4 years old.

 Like Collin, Halloween can be very difficult for autistic children and their families.